 - Identify critical knowledge gaps that require continuous handholding for BDSPs and entrepreneurs.

 - Create complementary training modules to bridge the gaps through interactive, gamified e-learning modules.

 - Develop two prototype modules of a business management MOOC for self-learning of entrepreneurs and BDSPs.

-An alternate pedagogy, conversant in themes of adult education and using the Design-Play-Experience framework, can help deepen retention and recall among BDSPs and entrepreneurs.
+The project aimed to introduce an alternate pedagogy, conversant in themes of adult education and using the Design-Play-Experience framework to help deepen retention and recall among BDSPs and entrepreneurs.